We take complaints very seriously, so if you have complained we are sorry that you have felt a need to do so.

 This procedure has been prepared for your benefit in plain language.

-The purpose of this procedure will be to arrive at a conclusion that will be mutually agreeable to you the complainant and to us as a Company who are entrusted to enforce High Court Judgments or Orders.
+The purpose of this procedure will be to arrive at a conclusion that will be mutually agreeable to you the complainant and to us as a company which is entrusted to enforce High Court judgments or orders.

 As you will appreciate in order for us to fully investigate your complaint we would ask that you provide the following information to us:

 - Date(s) our agent called to your address

 - A clear statement of your complaint (why you are aggrieved)

 - Any documentation that you feel will be useful in support of your complaint

 - An indication of what you are looking for to satisfy your complaint

 N.B.
 We would ask that you stick only to the facts and avoid speculation.